Medicare Part D Enrollees May Pay Less for These 10 Drugs

 Typically, Medicare Part D plans classify prescription medications in one of five tiers:

 Generic drugs tend to be the least expensive.
-For example, in 2023, the median standard cost sharing for a preferred generic is $1 across all PDPs.
-By contrast, it is $44 for a preferred brand.
+For example, in 2024, the median standard cost sharing for a preferred generic is $5 across all PDPs.
+In contrast, it is $47 for a preferred brand.

-The beneficiary’s share of the payment for the non-preferred tier of drugs is between 40 and 50 percent.
+The Part D participant’s share of the payment for the non-preferred tier of drugs can be as high as 50 percent.
 This is the maximum permissible coinsurance amount in most national prescription drug plans.

-For 15 percent to 25 percent of preferred tiered brands, prescription drug plans will require coinsurance rather than copays, which can make out-of-pocket payments less predictable.
+For 15 percent to 25 percent of preferred tiered brands, prescription drug plans will require coinsurance rather than copays, which can make out-of-pocket costs less predictable.

-When your total out-of-pocket spending on prescriptions exceeds $7,400 for the year (in 2023), catastrophic coverage then takes effect.
+When your total out-of-pocket spending on prescriptions exceeds $8,000 for the year (in 2024), catastrophic coverage takes effect.

-Until 2024, those who spend more than this catastrophic coverage amount must contribute 5 percent of the cost of covered drugs for the remainder of the year.
+As of 2024, however, those who spend more than this catastrophic coverage amount no longer have to contribute 5 percent of the cost of covered drugs for the remainder of the year.

 Over time, prescription drug costs have been rising steadily.
-So much so that one recent survey revealed that a fifth of seniors on Medicare say they are skipping medications due to cost.
+So much so that one recent survey revealed that a fifth of seniors on Medicare say they are skipping medications because of cost.
 In 2022, Congress passed the Inflation Reduction Act in part to help address this issue.

-The Act is affecting Part D beneficiaries in several positive ways in 2023:
+The Act is affecting Part D participants in several positive ways:

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.